 How to manage mobility budgets?

-In the mobility budget section you are able to provide subsistence and travel grant details for mobility participants.
+Budget section of Mobility Tool provides subsistence and travel grant details for mobility participants.
 This section should be updated with the final grant values after the end of the mobility.
 At the same time, other data fields should be reviewed and, where necessary, updated, such as Language of Instruction and Linguistic Preparation.